Chesapeake Bay Fishing Piers

 Occohannock Creek Virginia

-This pier lies on the lower eastern shore of Virginia on Occohannock Creek.
-The Morley’s wharf Fishing pier was completed in 1999.
+Morley’s Wharf fishing pier is located on the lower Eastern Shore of Virginia on Occohannock Creek.
 The pier extends 150-feet into Occohannock Creek and has a 50-foot l-head.
 The facility is totally handicapped accessible and meets current ADA standards.
-There is also a Boat Ramp at this facility.
-There is no fee to use the pier.
-The pier is open 24 hours and is covered by a blanket saltwater license.

 Seagull Pier